zowe/docs-site/docs/user-guide/zwe-init-subcommand-overview.md

 The JCL member `.SZWESAMP(ZWESECUR)` is provided to assist with the security configuration.
 Before submitting the `ZWESECUR` JCL member, customize this member to match site security rules.
 For script driven scenarios, you can run the command `zwe init security` which uses `ZWESECUR` as a template to create a customized member in `.CUST.JCLLIB`.
 This member contains the commands required to perform the security configuration.

-For more information about `zwe init security`, see _Configure with `zwe init security` command_ in [Configuring security](./configuring-security.md).
+For more information about `zwe init security`, see:

+* _Configure with `zwe init security` command_ in [Configuring security](./configuring-security.md).
+* [`zwe init security`](../appendix/zwe_server_command_reference/zwe/init/zwe-init-security.md) in the Reference section.

 :::tip

-To avoid having to run the `init security` command, you can specify the parameter `--security-dry-run`.
-This parameter enables you to construct a JCL member containing the security commmands without running the member.
+To avoid having to run the `init security` command, you can specify the flag `--security-dry-run`.
+This flag enables you to construct a JCL member containing the security commmands without running the member.
 This is useful for previewing commands and can also be used to copy and paste commands into a TSO command prompt for step by step manual execution.

 **Example:**